predix-ui/predix-ui/_pages/develop/map.md

 All Geometry objects (aside from a `"GeometryCollection"`) must have a member with the name `"coordinates"`, the value of which is an array (or array of arrays) of latitude and longitude coordinates **in `[lng, lat]` order**.
-- **Point:** A Point is a single point on a map which has no area and can be defined by its latitude and longitude coordinates, e.g.:
+- **Point:** A Point is a single point on a map which has no area and is defined by its latitude and longitude coordinates, e.g.:
   ```json
   {